tenzir/tenzir/cloud/aws/README.md

 #### Shutdown

-To shutdown all Fargate and Lambda resources, run:
+To shutdown all Fargate resources, run:

 ```bash
 make stop-all-tasks